reTHINK-project/specs/dynamic-view/basics/deploy-hyperty.md

 **Sandbox does not exist**

-Steps 13-14: In case no sandbox exists, the Runtime UA instantiates a new sandbox through the SandboxFactory interface (not shown) which is registered in the Registry. **Phase 2 New!** The `capabilities` input parameter (see RuntimeSandboxCapabilities type in [Runtime Descriptor](../../datamodel/core/hyperty-catalogue/readme.md#hyperty-runtime-descriptor)) is used to indicate capabilities required eg window capabilities.
+Steps 13-14: In case no sandbox exists, the Runtime UA instantiates a new sandbox through the SandboxFactory interface (not shown) which is registered in the Registry. **Phase 2 New!** The `constraints` input parameter (see RuntimeCapabilities type in [Runtime Descriptor](../../datamodel/core/hyperty-catalogue/readme.md#hyperty-runtime-descriptor)) is used to indicate constraints to be met by the sandbox eg window capabilities.

 ---